 To save power, make your computer do less in general.
 For example:

 - Don’t use a screensaver.
 They’re unnecessary on modern displays and will drain your battery to do nothing useful when your display could be off and saving power.

 - Run fewer programs in the background.
 Examine your system tray for programs you don’t need and uninstall them or disable them and prevent them from automatically starting with your computer.

 - Reduce CPU usage.
 If you use heavy programs that have your CPU doing a lot of work all of the time, your CPU will use more power and your battery will drain faster.
 Running fewer programs in the background can help with this, as can selecting lightweight programs that are easy on system resources.

 - Avoid maxing out your RAM.
-If your computer fills its RAM and needs more memory, it will move data to the page file on its hard drive, and this extra hard drive usage can drain battery.
-This shouldn’t be a problem on modern computers with a decent amount of RAM.
+If your computer fills its RAM and needs more memory, it will move data to the page file on its hard drive or SSD, and this can drain battery power.
+This shouldn’t be as much of a problem on modern computers with a decent amount of RAM.
 If your laptop’s RAM is full, try to make more RAM available—close programs running in the background or even upgrade your laptop’s RAM.

 The less your computer has to do, the more power it can save.
 You can find more information about CPU and RAM usage in your Task Manager.

 When your laptop goes to sleep, it uses a small amount of power to power its RAM and keep its system state loaded in memory, allowing it to wake up and resume in just a few seconds.
 When your laptop hibernates, it saves its system state to disk and powers off, using almost no power.